Uzezi93/Biostatistics-and-Experimental-Design/README.md

-A compilation of all homeworks, midterms, projects, and final presentations for Computational Data Analysis (BIOL 607) class.
+A compilation of all homework, midterms, projects, and final presentations for the Computational Data Analysis (BIOL 607) class.